PhoenixTales/wiki.gothicarchive.org/misc/curiosities.md

   - `CABBIE: I thought you were dead.`
   - `GIRL: I know who you are.
 Yeah!
 But I heard you were dead.
 SNAKE: I am.`
   - `BRAIN: I swear to God, Snake, I thought you were dead.`
+  - _Escape From New York_ is confirmed as major inspiration for _Gothic I_